Dialectic 1

 History

-Beginning with creation & ending with the fall of Rome, students examine world history chronologically adding to the framework begun in the Grammar years.
-Students explore civilizations by labeling maps & learning key vocabulary enabling them to compare & contrast various cultures.
+Beginning with creation and ending with the fall of Rome, students examine world history chronologically adding to the framework begun in the Grammar years.
+Students explore civilizations by labeling maps & learning key vocabulary enabling them to compare and contrast various cultures.
 Students read literature recounting historical events & legends to bring these ancient civilizations to life.

 Latin